Ljyustc/SocraticLM/README.md

 bash single_evaluate.sh
 ```

-- Choose one evaluation task from `[gsm8k-solving, mawps-solving, single-conversation, conversation]` for the `evaluation_task`,
+- Choose one evaluation task from `[conversation, single-conversation, gsm8k-solving, mawps-solving]` for the `evaluation_task`.
-- Modify the `validation_file` and `test_file` accordingly,
+- Modify the `validation_file` and `test_file` accordingly.
 - The `customized_output_basedir` and `customized_output_dirname` together determine the output location for the evaluation results, which will be `{customized_output_basedir}/{customized_output_dirname}`.
 - The `ptuning_checkpoint` parameter specifies the path where the model checkpoint to be tested is saved.
+If you want to test the original results of ChatGLM3-6b, please comment out this variable.

 ## Recovering SocraticLM Weights